Nitin-Poojary/dsa-with-dart/docs/recursion/patterns and sorting algos/merge_sort.md

 ## Explanation

 As you can see everything is same here except we are not storing subarrys and we are passing `m` in `merge` function and used that to locate current subarray indexes in original parent array and made changes directly to parent array.

+## Time Complexity Analysis

+So let's approach this similary to how I explained the working.
+There are two operations happening here, one is dividing the array and other is merging the array.

+So dividing the array takes `log(n)` time since it is dividing the array in half parts.

+At every step merging takes place at `n-1` time.

+Therefore, we can say algorithm is taking `nlog(n)` time because constants are ignored.